jquery/jquery-color/README.md

 # jQuery Color

+## Browser Support

+jQuery color is tested on the same browsers a jQuery Core 1.x versions.
+[Check it](http://swarm.jquery.org/project/jquerycolor)

 ## Using jQuery Color in Production
 We release jQuery Color by itself, or in a bundle.
 The extended names can be included as a jQuery Color plugin, or you can download the version of jQuery Color that includes the names.
 Choose your build from the following list: